The Diary of a Nobody: Literary and cultural influence

 The social historian James Hammerton defines "Pooterism" as "the dependent weakness and inflated social pretension of white-collar workers, constructed in the workplace but expressed just as powerfully at home".
 Jon Wilde of The Guardian observes this characteristic in a number of British TV comedy creations of the late 20th and early 21st centuries: Captain Mainwaring, Victor Meldrew, and Peep Shows Mark Corrigan are all examples of characters "whose blinkered view of themselves is forever in sharp contrast to how they are perceived by the world".
 Charles Pooter, says Hammerton, was a metaphor for lower middle-class pretension, pomposity and self-importance, set up for mockery by the "elites".
 However, by the mid-20th century changes in the perception of masculine roles in lower middle-class society had stifled the mockery, as men increasingly embraced domesticity.
 Hammerton remarks that the Grossmiths "would surely appreciate the irony in seeing features of the lower middle-class existence they mocked so mercilessly becoming the more universal model for 20th century family life".
 Bailey remarks on how the poet John Betjeman presented the Pooters "not as objects of ridicule but of envy, snug and secure in their suburban retreat".
 (Note: In his elegiac poem "Middlesex" (1954), Betjeman reflects sadly on the lost generation of "Murray Poshes, Lupin Pooters/Long in Kensal Green and Highgate silent under soot and stone", the latter line a reference to two prominent North London cemeteries.)
+As well as "Middlesex", Betjeman also refers to the book in his poems "Thoughts on The Diary of a Nobody " (1954) and "In Willesden Churchyard" (1966).